aleksgorbenko/dotfiles/README.md

 ## My additions

+- **Git hooks**
+  - Git hooks are installed as part of the `dot` command
+  - Any files named `pre-commit.zsh` or `post-merge.zsh` are automatically run during their respective hooks

 - **GPG and `git secret`**
   - Can automatically generate a GPG key and upload it to the public key servers
   - Using `addDotfilesUser` will fetch the given key from the same public key servers and then add the users public key to this repository, automatically re-encrypting all of the secret files.